shvdiwnkozbw/SSL-UVOS/README.md

 ```python
 bash start_eval.sh
 ```
-Ensure that the basepath is set to your DAVIS data path.
+Ensure that the basepath and davis_path is set to your DAVIS data path.
 This will provide you with the final performance on DAVIS-2017-Unsupervised.

 ## Visualization
 We have visualized results on video sequences with occlusions.
 Our model successfully handles partial or complete object occlusion, where an object disappears in some frames and reappears in later ones.
 ![vis](Figure/vis.png)

 ## Acknowledgement
 Our code is partly based on the implementation of [Motino Grouping](https://github.com/charigyang/motiongrouping).
 We sincerely thank the authors for their significant contribution.
+If you have any questions regarding the paper or code, please don't hesitate to send us an email or raise an issue.

 ## Citation